grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/redis/client/client-hset.md

 ---
 title: 'Client.hset(key, field, value)'
-excerpt: 'Sets the value of field in the hash stored at `key` to `value`.'
+description: 'Sets the value of field in the hash stored at `key` to `value`.'
 ---

 # Client.hset(key, field, value)